IBC47: “Caring in Times of Crisis” June 9-11, 2026

 This world-famous course offers stimulating plenary lectures by eminent scholars and clinicians, followed by in-depth small-group discussions led by expert facilitators.

-The course retains its ever-popular small-group discussion sessions that explore the issues raised by the plenary talks, but in 2026 the IBC will have a case-based format.
+IBC47 retains its ever-popular small-group discussion sessions that explore the issues raised by the plenary talks, and in 2026 the IBC will also have a case-based format.
 Plenary topical presentations will be connected to specific discussion cases that illuminate and illustrate ethical issues in realistic and complex ways.
 The topics and cases elaborate on components of ethical deciding and how to integrate these elements to reach wise decisions in health care, particularly in new, complicated, uncertain, and critical situations.
 Our focus will consistently highlight the fundamental role of care relationships in making decisions and the reciprocal link between clinical decisions and public health policies.

 Special Topics being developed include: Disability Bioethics ● The Moral Strength of Health Care Professionals ● Advancing the ‘Common Good’ in Faith-Based Health Care: Tensions in Culture and Law ● Financialization’s Threat to Medicine ● Pellegrino’s Internal Morality of Medicine ● An Approach to Clinical-Ethics Consultations and Levels of Interventions ● The Missing Patients: Caring for and Coaching Caregivers ● Ethical Questions Regarding Novel Organ-Procurement Techniques (TA-NRP) ● When Good Care Is Refused: Navigating Ethical Tensions and Risk of Harm